XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ReservationRead.md

 ### Response Format

 The result returns the full details of a booking.
-It is very similar to the *Option* in the Availability Response, the cancel policies and holder of booking.